So you are thinking of selling or buying a property on Alonissos Αλόννησος - Alonnisos...?

 Facts to know:

 Greek Real-Estate Agents often directly represent both the buyer and seller.
-At Greek Key Properties being a non Real Estate Agent only represents the seller but we will assist the buyer in the entire process buying procedure too.
+At Greek Key Properties being a non Real Estate Agent, only represents the seller but will assist the buyer in the entire process & buying procedure too - the service is free.
 This helps the vendor to have the confidence that all the elements are taken care of and assures the purchaser that their hands will be held all the way.